 Market intelligence is only worth the action it produces.
 Here is the loop that connects the read to the move, the same one we run on a managed book.

-3. 03Layer in the demand calendar.
-Cross-check soft and hot dates against known events and hidden holidays so you are not discounting into a spike that is about to arrive.
+- 03Layer in the demand calendar.
+Cross-check soft and hot dates against known events and recurring long weekends so you are not discounting into a spike that is about to arrive.

 Where the market read pays off

 Reading the market continuously and acting on it early is a meaningful slice of the gap between software-only pricing and managed revenue.
-On our book, Geneva Lakes Vacations lifted same-store Adj.
-RevPAR from $88 to $128 year over year, a 46% gain on the KeyData same-store methodology, in large part by getting ahead of the market on the dates that mattered: pricing the recurring demand spikes before the calendar filled and reading pace early enough to protect rate instead of panic-discounting.
+Geneva Lakes Vacations, 125 lakefront units in Wisconsin, moved same-store Adj.
+RevPAR from $88 to $128, a 46% lift on KeyData's adjusted RevPAR, same-store methodology, over 21 months, and same-store revenue from $3.13M to $4.27M in the same stretch.
+A large share of that came from getting ahead of the market on the dates that mattered: pricing the recurring demand spikes before the calendar filled and reading pace early enough to protect rate instead of panic-discounting.